muhammadaffankhalid/muhammadaffankhalid/README.md

 - 👋 Hi, I’m @muhammadaffankhalid
-- 👀 I’m interested in Cloud Computing.
+- 👀 I’m interested in Development.
 - 🌱 I’m currently enrolled in University of East London
 - 💞️ I’m looking to work on some interesting projects.
 - 📫 Reach me through email "chudaryaffankhalid@gmail.com"